akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-0.md

 </svg>

-This relation schema is the complete version of what you will discover, little by little, all along with this guide.
+This relation schema is the complete version of what you will discover, step by step, all along with this guide.
 Every square represents a queryable resource of your PIM; narrows show interactions between them.

 ::: tips